ctb/twill-legacy/README.txt

-twill: a simple scripting language for Web browsing
+retwill: a fork from twill
 ===================================================

+retwill is a fork of the acclaimed but apparently abandoned language twill

 twill is a simple scripting language intended for programmatic or automated browsing of Web sites.